OpenFn/docs/docs/manage-projects/collaboration.md

 :::note

-A project can have exactly _one_ owner and you will not be able to assign an owner role to another collaborator.
+A project can have exactly _one_ Ewner and you will not be able to assign an owner role to another collaborator.
+If you need to change the project Owner, contact your Super Admin or [support@openfn.org](mailto:support@openfn.org).

 :::

-### Removing a collaborator
+### Removing a Collaborator

-To remove a collaborator from a project, an owner or admin can click the `Remove Collaborator` button on the `Collaboration` page and confirm the removal through the pop up window.
+To remove a Collaborator from a project, an owner or admin can click the `Remove Collaborator` button on the `Collaboration` page and confirm the removal through the pop up window.
 The owner of a project cannot be removed.